omidarmat/onLearn/sql.md

   );
 ```

-You will need to use a single `SELECT` with subqueries whenever you want calculate one row of values or calculate the result of some math around some different values combined together.
+You will need to use a single `SELECT` with subqueries whenever you want to calculate one row of values or calculate the result of some math around some different values combined together.

 # Selecting `DISTINCT` records

-The `DISTINCT` keyword is always places inside a `SELECT` clause. `DISTINCT` will return all the different unique values inside a column.
+The `DISTINCT` keyword is always placed inside a `SELECT` clause. `DISTINCT` will return all the different unique values inside a column.

 For instance, if you want to see what unique departments there are in your products table, you can use this query: